 2024-08-12

-TALLINN - The lack of regulation of the voluntary carbon market, along with the influx of capital, creates a situation where ineffective solutions or even outright scams can be marketed.
-This cross-border investigation is looking at how people are exploiting 'green' opportunities for personal gain in Estonia, Lithuania and Italy.
+TALLINN - The lack of regulation in the voluntary carbon market, together with the influx of capital, creates a situation where ineffective solutions or even outright scams can be marketed.
+This cross-border investigation looks at how people in Estonia, Lithuania and Italy are exploiting 'green' opportunities for personal gain.

-With pressure on European companies to cut their carbon footprint, many are looking to the unregulated voluntary carbon market to help them reach their Net Zero targets.
+With European companies under pressure to reduce their carbon footprint, many are looking to the unregulated voluntary carbon market to help them achieve their net zero targets.

-This investigative project examines the proliferation of dubious practices among agents, intermediaries, and brokers in the voluntary carbon offset market and aims to uncover the conflict between societal expectations for genuine environmental impact and the exploitation of such opportunities for embezzlement or other, more legal ways, to profit.
+This investigative project examines the proliferation of dubious practices among agents, intermediaries, and brokers in the voluntary carbon offset market, and aims to uncover the conflict between societal expectations for genuine environmental impact and the exploitation of such opportunities for embezzlement or other, more legitimate means of profit.

 Photo: Andras Kralla/Äripäev.